zearp/OptiHack/README.md

 > Don't forget to replace the thermal paste!

-You can find [me](https://www.reddit.com/user/ze_arp/) on Reddit.
 I don't plan on giving support but I am very open to optimising my config.
 Please open an issue if you think I messed something up or if something could be better.
 I'm here to learn and improve.